We show you how to overhaul your messy garden shed using permaculture principles. Here are our top tips for an organised shed.

-The new year is a great time to sweep away the cobwebs and get your garden shed tidy for a year of productivity.
-Organising your garden shed can bring you a new level of zen.
-And organising a garden shed can also make gardening a breeze.
-Use permaculture principles to get your tools in order and get set for the year.
+It’s time to sweep away the cobwebs and get your garden shed tidy!
+Organising your garden shed can bring you a new level of zen, and can also make gardening a breeze.
+Use permaculture principles to get your tools in order and get set for a more productive garden.

 Here are our top tips to organise your garden shed